Chapter 16.16

 B. The planning director shall perform a review for any development proposal permit application or other request for permission to proceed with an alteration on a site to:

-3. Evaluate the sensitive area study;
+3. Evaluate the critical area study;

 16.16.070 Applications – Content – Fee.

-B. The applicant is responsible for providing and the application shall include information known to the applicant indicating whether the subject property is located in, adjacent to, contains, or has characteristics of an environmentally sensitive area as defined in this chapter or other adopted ordinances.
-The applicant responsibility includes informing the planning director of the discovery of sensitive areas during the development process that had not been earlier discovered or disclosed.
+B. The applicant is responsible for providing and the application shall include information known to the applicant indicating whether the subject property is located in, adjacent to, contains, or has characteristics of an environmentally critical area as defined in this chapter or other adopted ordinances.
+The applicant responsibility includes informing the planning director of the discovery of critical areas during the development process that had not been earlier discovered or disclosed.

 C. An application shall not be complete until: